German Blue Ram Care Guide: The Most Beautiful Dwarf Cichlid (That’s Not for Beginners)

 After the yolk sac has disappeared, you can feed the fry micro worm or infusoria.
 You can also feed them newly hatched baby brine shrimp.

-Always remember to maintain the water quality while feeding the fry.
-It is recommended to perform 10% water changes every day.
+Always remember to maintain the water quality while feeding the fry. you need to to perform 10% water changes every day.

 Fish Diseases